UmerBaig123/TICTACTOE/Readme.md

 TICTACTOE created by Muhammad Umer Baig umerbaig123 on github using only iostream library in c++

+The computer is unbeatable and will always win or draw the game

 # Working

 Program lets user decide whether they want to play single player or multiplayer